Low Oil Pressure

 Engine bearings and oil pressure.

-Worn crankshaft, camshaft, and rod bearings cause a lower oil pressure.
+Worn crankshaft, camshaft, and connecting rod bearings cause a lower oil pressure.
 There are different specifications and tolerances according to the application.
 This tolerance is usually no more than .001 inch off the diameter of the bearing.
-All of these bearings should also be checked for scoring and tapered wear.
+Check all of these bearings for scoring and tapered wear.
 This wear may indicate a problem with a worn or damaged part, such as a twisted rod.